On Deformations of Hyperbolic Varities: Introduction

-In order to attempt a generalization of Nuij's result to the general hyperbolic case we need a slightly different point of view.
+In order to attempt a generalization of Nuij's result to the general hyperbolic case, we need a slightly different point of view.
 Consider the space that parametrizes hypersurfaces of degree $m$ in $\pp^n$, that is $\pp^{\binom{m+n}{n}-1}$ and inside this consider the subset of all hypersurfaces hyperbolic with respect to $e$.
 Then Nuij's theorem implies that this set is connected, has non-empty interior and every hyperbolic hypersurface is in the closure (all with respect to the classical topology) of the smooth ones hyperbolic with respect to the same point.
-In this paper we study the generalization of this question to the case of general hyperbolic varieties.
+In this paper, we study the generalization of this question to the case of general hyperbolic varieties.
 Namely, let $P$ be a univariate polynomial over $\Q$ of degree $k$ and let $H$ be the Hilbert scheme of closed subschemes of $\pp^n$ with Hilbert polynomial $P$.
 This is a projective scheme over $\R$ thus on the set $H(\R)$ we have the classical topology.
-We study the subset $\hyps \subseteq H(\R)$ of all closed subschemes hyperbolic with respect to a fixed linear subspace $E$ of dimension $n - k - 1$.

-In Section \ref{sec:closed} we consider the set $\hyps$.
-Using the curve selection lemma from real algebraic geometry we prove Theorem \ref{thm:hyperbolic_locus_closed} that states that $\hyps$ is closed in the set of subschemes that do not intersect $E$.
+In Section \ref{sec:closed} we show that the set of all closed equidimensional subschemes, that are hyperbolic with respect to a fixed linear subspace $E$ of dimension $n-k-1$, is closed inside the open subset of $H(\R)$ consisting of subschemes that do not intersect $E$ (Theorem \ref{thm:hyperbolic_locus_closed}).
+The main ingredients are the open mapping theorem and the curve selection lemma from real algebraic geometry.

 In Section \ref{sec:open} we study the subset of subschemes hyperbolic with respect to $E$, such that the projection from $E$ induces on them a map to $\pp^k$ unramified at real points.
 These subschemes are the generalization of strictly hyperbolic polynomials.
 In particular, by \cite[Thm.\ 2.19]{us} for every equidimensional smooth subvariety hyperbolic with respect to $E$, the projection from $E$ is unramified at real points.
-We show that the set of such subschemes is an open subset of $\hyps$.
+We show that the set of such subschemes is open inside the set of all hyperbolic subschemes.
 Though unlike in the case of hypersurfaces, this subset can be empty or disconnected as is shown in Examples \ref{ex:different_writhe} and \ref{ex:nonsmoothable}.